 Because much of the route through what is now Swindon is used for other purposes, it is intended to take the mainline of the Canal to the south of the town, under the A419 near junction 15 of the M4 and join up with the original route west of Shrivenham.
 The new stretch of Canal at East Wichel is part of this plan.
 It is intended to bring the Canal back into central Swindon and northwards along the route of the North Wilts Canal.

 The Trust has branches along the whole length of the Canal with the aim of being the local focus for the restoration of the Canal.
 Swindon Branch has meetings on the first Wednesday of the month (alternate months in autumn and in winter).
 There are volunteer work parties most Wednesdays and Sundays to help maintain the existing Canal.
 The Branch has stands at events during the year to inform the public about the Canal and encourage involvement.
 For further information about the branch please contact Chloe Ford at firstname.lastname@example.org

 Other Canal activities in the Swindon area

-The Trust Canal boat Dragonfly is usually based at Waitrose in Wichelstowe, south Swindon, providing trips most weekends.
+The Trust Canal boat Dragonfly is usually based at Waitrose in Wichelstowe, South Swindon, providing trips most weekends, from Easter to September, weather permitting.
 There are also “Santa Cruises” in the period before Christmas.
 Please see the “Enjoy and discover” section of this web site for the most up to date information about trips and charters.